vandoan/mi-bo/README.md

 <br>

 ### Next time
-Things that I would do to make the process more efficient:
+Things that I would do to make the process better:

   - measure __everything__ first
   - more emojis, never __enough__ (_kidding, maybe_  :stuck_out_tongue: )